cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 ## Manually configure and deploy your project

-{{<Aside type="note">}}

-The following steps are only applicable to projects that have not been created and deployed via create-cloudflare.

-{{</Aside>}}

-If you already have a Next.js project or wish to manually create and deploy one, we recommend that you use `@cloudflare/next-on-pages`.
-Its [README](https://github.com/cloudflare/next-on-pages/tree/main/packages/next-on-pages#cloudflarenext-on-pages) contains setup instructions and additional information to help you develop and deploy your project.
+If you already have a Next.js project or wish to manually create and deploy one without using c3, we recommend that you use `@cloudflare/next-on-pages` and refer to its [README](https://github.com/cloudflare/next-on-pages/tree/main/packages/next-on-pages#cloudflarenext-on-pages) for instructions and additional information to help you develop and deploy your project.

 ## Preview your site